parkji30/netlify/content/talk/ModifiedDCF/index.md

 #   country: United States

-summary: The efficiency and advantages toward the use of Compression Algorithms.
+summary: The efficiency and advantages for the use of Compression Algorithms.
 abstract: Star Formation remains a program at large.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: ""
+date: "2021-05-10"
-date_end: ""
+date_end: "2021-11-14"
-all_day: true
+all_day: True

 # Schedule page publish date (NOT talk date).
 publishDate: ""